Horoscope Today, August 26: Check Tarot Readings For Your Zodiac

 11. AQUARIUS (Jan 20 - Feb 18)

-Tarot Card – 5 of Cups – Let go of the past and regrets.
+Tarot Card – 5 Of Cups – Let go past and regrets.
 Move on and plan your future well.
-Emotionally you will be little drained out so try some deep breathing exercises.
+Emotionally you will be little drained out so try some deep breathing exercise.

 Angel Message – Believe in yourself.